krishnancr/krishnancr.github.io/content/posts/2025-11-27-slang-performance-investigation.md

 tags: [slang, shaders, performance, optimization]
 ---

-Shader systems are becoming a core architectural layer in modern rendering pipelines.
-After integrating Slang into ChameleonRT, the next natural question was identifying the root cause for performance gain.
-This post focuses on understanding the surprising performance differences I observed on DXR and why those differences matter for cross-platform engine design.
+After integrating Slang into ChameleonRT and seeing a ~30% speedup on DXR, I needed to know: was this real, or had I made a mistake in my baseline?
+This post documents that investigation.

 ## TL;DR

-**Why was Slang ~30% faster?** After eliminating compiler flags and configuration differences, I found the answer in the generated code.
-Slang's frontend applies optimizations before emitting HLSL.
+**Why was Slang ~30% faster?** After eliminating compiler flags and configuration differences, I traced the improvement to the generated code.
+Slang's frontend applies optimizations like common subexpression elimination, constant hoisting, redundant load removal before emitting HLSL.
 DXC then compiles this pre-optimized code.
-Native HLSL→DXC does not seem to do this, leaving performance on the table.
-NSight GPU profiling validated everything: 32% fewer instructions translated to 43% less FMA pipe usage.
-The speedup was real.
+The native HLSL→DXC path doesn't perform these transformations, leaving performance on the table.
+NSight profiling across multiple scenes confirmed the speedup was real and consistent.

 ## The Unexpected Performance Gap